-- (a) the Board Member or hearing officer has a personal bias or prejudice concerning the case, or has personal knowledge of disputed evidentiary facts concerning the property in question; - (b) the Board Member or hearing officer or any partner or employee of the Board Member or hearing officer is representing or has represented at any time during the preceding two years either in a legal or business relationship, the interests of any party to the appeal;

-(c) the Board Member or hearing officer knows that he or she, individually or as a fiduciary, or his or her spouse or minor child residing in his or her household, has a substantial financial interest in the subject matter in controversy or in a party to the Appeal, or any other interest that could be substantially affected by the outcome of the proceeding.
+- (a) the Board Member or hearing officer has a personal bias or prejudice concerning the case, or has personal knowledge of disputed evidentiary facts concerning the property in question. - (b) the Board Member or hearing officer or any partner or employee of the Board Member or hearing officer is representing or has represented at any time during the preceding two years either in a legal or business relationship, the interests of any party to the appeal; - (c) the Board Member or hearing officer knows that he or she, individually or as a fiduciary, or his or her spouse or minor child residing in his or her household, has a substantial financial interest in the subject matter in controversy or in a party to the Appeal, or any other interest that could be substantially affected by the outcome of the proceeding; - (d) the Board member or hearing officer may always recuse when they feel such recusal is appropriate.